Haskili/ShortFTP/README.md

 # ShortFTP

 ## Overview
-ShortFTP is a basic FTP server/client that allows the client to look through a given list of files in the directory server is executed in, choose files from that list, download them, and verify the validity of those downloaded files.
+ShortFTP is a basic file transfer Server/Client that allows the Client to look through a given list of files in the directory Server is executed in, choose files from that list, download them, and verify those downloaded files with a hash.
 It is made mainly for learning purposes.

 I started this project outside of school while in my first networking class last semester (Spring 2019) when I was introduced to C. I designed ShortFTP based off a project that was assigned in class which allowed for bare-bones file transfering between two hosts.
 Once I was done with that project I started this one on my own, eager to see what I could do if I explored the concept a little bit further.